DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 ### IT security: If data is leaked, what will be the consequences?
 You may want to carry out different risk considerations depending on the nature of your project.

-Some practises, like carrying around physical storage media, can be associated with increased risks or violate regulation and laws.
-Thus project members should be informed about the risks, which should be mitigated where possible.
+Some widespread practises can be associated with increased risks or even violate regulation and laws.
+Project members should therefore be informed about the risks, which should be mitigated where possible.
+Risky practices include for example uncritical use of cloud accounts with the risk of unintended data exposure to external parties or carrying around data on physical storage media.